I-Like-Sushi/Anilytics/README.md

 - Interactive charts for visualizing anime popularity.
 - Mobile-friendly and responsive design.

+## Test account
+There is a test account available that can be used for testing.
+Use the following login information:
+- Username: Test
+- Password: Testing_123

+You can also register your own user with the link under the loginpage.

 ## Acknowledgements
 - **[Jikan API](https://jikan.moe/)**, **[Anilist API](https://docs.anilist.co/)** and **[Kitsu API](https://kitsu.docs.apiary.io/)**:  For their anime data and ratings.
 - **[React Modal](https://github.com/reactjs/react-modal):** For modal dialogs.